cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ---
 date: 2020-01-02T08:00:00+02:00
-title: "Hypermodern Python 2: Testing"
+title: "Hypermodern Python Chapter 2: Testing"
-description: "Coding in Python like Savielly Tartakower."
+description: "A guide to modern Python tooling with a focus on simplicity and minimalism."
 draft: true
 tags:
   - python